Does the Caribbean medical schools have Accreditation ?

 • WHICH CARIBBEAN MEDICAL SCHOOLS ARE ACCREDITED?

 We are going a bit deeper to look at what each tier can be lucrative for medical students around the Caribbean.
-There are three tiers of Caribbean medical schools, the top, middle, and bottom tiers for the students.
+There are three tiers of Caribbean medical schools, the top, middle, and bottom tiers.

 Top-tier Caribbean medical schools:

-These are the top-level medical schools in the Caribbean and are approved to participate in the US Loan Program.
-Graduates from these universities complete their residency in high-standard schools in their home countries.
+These medical schools in the Caribbean are the best ones that can take part in the US Loan Program.
+Graduates from these universities can do their further training according to their preferences.

 Middle-tier Caribbean medical schools: